 Bank vole sampling

-Bank voles (Myodes glareolus) were trapped in summer, between late June and early September 2014 in forests located in four French localities (Table 1, Figure S1) distributed along a North-South transect in Eastern France, and separated by 40 to 120 km from one another.
+Bank voles (Myodes glareolus) were trapped in summer, between late June and early September 2014 in forests located in four French localities (Table 1, Figure S1) distributed along a North-South transect in Eastern France.
+These localities are separated by 40 to 120 km from one another.
 The standardized trapping protocol used here was described in details in Dubois et al. (2018).

 Rodents were euthanized using isofluorane and cervical dislocation, as recommended by Mills (1995).
-Morphological measures w ere taken.
+A similar set of morphological measures was systematically recorded for each individual.
 Age groups (juveniles and adults) were defined according to body mass and sexual maturity.
 This latter was inferred using testes length and position, and seminal vesicle development for males, or uterus size for females.
 Body condition was estimated using the body mass index (BMI = weight/length2).
 The digestive tract and the spleen were removed and stored respectively in 96% ethanol and RNA later solution (-20°C).

 Ethical statements: Animal capture and handling have been conducted according to the French and European regulations on care and protection of laboratory animals (French Law 2001-486 issued on June 6, 2001 and Directive 2010/63/EU issued on September 22, 2010).
 The CBGP laboratory has approval (D-34-169-003) from the Departmental Direction of Population Protection (DDPP, Hérault, France), for the sampling of rodents and the storage and use of their tissues.